-Not applicable, discovery is a fundamental part of the litigation process in Bermuda.
+This is not applicable, as discovery is a fundamental part of the litigation process in Bermuda.

 5.5 Legal Privilege

 Documents created in the contemplation of litigation, or otherwise created in the context of advice between a lawyer and their client, attract legal privilege.
 Although they must be included in the list of documents exchanged in discovery, they are exempt from inspection as a result of such privilege.